 Humans learn from observations and experience.
-If your daughter has only experienced unhealthy relationships, that will be the only kind of relationship she will know how to have.
-Because of this, it is important she is taught the difference and the importance of having healthy relationships.
+If your child has only experienced unhealthy relationships, that will be the only kind of relationship they will know how to have.
+Because of this, it is important they are taught the difference and the importance of having healthy relationships.

 Unhealthy relationships cause more stress than happiness.
 They are manipulative, dishonest, unaccepting and pressuring.
 Those in unhealthy relationships tend to neglect self-care, withdraw from loved ones and develop problems in other areas of life.

 Healthy relationships create more happiness than stress.
 Typically these relationships are built on a foundation of mutual trust, respect, honesty and support.
 Individuals in relationships that are healthy take care of themselves, maintain other relationships (like with family and friends), have separate activities and accept the other person.